LimelightVision/LimelightDocs/docs/best_practices.rst

 * Restart your dashboard
 * Reboot your computer
 * Reboot your robot if the field has been reset
-* Broken ethernet cables can be the cause of intermittent networking issues.
+* Broken Ethernet cables can be the cause of intermittent networking issues.
 * Always use static IP configurations on the field.